 Visual Tree Assessment (VTA)

-Our services are billed at $150 per hour, which is also our minimum charge for a site visit.
+As noted above, our services are billed at $150 per hour, which is our minimum charge for a site visit.
 This is a time charge, not a "per tree" charge.
 If your visit takes more than hour, we will prorate the additional time we are onsite.
 The amount of time it takes to complete a visual tree inspection depends on how many trees we are inspecting and the trees themselves — how big they are, what kind of condition they are in, and what is required to perform a thorough evaluation.
 At single-family homes, we can usually complete a standard VTA in an hour.
 We charge for reports when they are requested or required (see below).

 Resistograph Testing

-Our arborists are trained to recognize problems that could compromise a tree's stability, such as a heavy lean, the presence of mushrooms, or other signs of rot or decay.
-If they see something of concern, they will probably recommend Resistograph® testing to determine the extent of the problem.
-This testing does not harm a tree.
-The cost for testing depends on how many drills are needed to make an accurate assessment.
-We charge $25 per drilling, and we may drill from one to even seven times depending upon the size and condition of the tree.
+The cost for Resistoraph testing depends on how much time it takes to perform the test (at our hourly fee) and how many drills are needed to make an accurate assessment.
+We charge $25 per drilling, and (at ground level) we may drill from one to even seven times depending upon the size and condition of the tree.
+A Resistoraph test in the canopy will include our charge for climbing the tree.
 We never drill just for the sake of making money.

 Homeowner (or Buyer) Construction Consultation